Farcrada/MTGALauncher.py/README.md

 Place the `MTGALauncher.py` next to the `MTGA.exe` and execute it in a terminal (`./MTGALauncher.py`)

-Wait for it to finish and see if `MTGA.exe` will now let you log in.
+Wait for it to finish (it'll launch `MTGA.exe` for you) and see if `MTGA.exe` will now let you log in.
 Please do report any issues you have as it'll undoubtedly help the cause.